Super Typhoon Rai leaves more than 30 dead in Philippines

-The National Disaster Risk Reduction and Management Council said at least 31 people were reported killed, and added that it was still validating 27 of the deaths.
+The National Disaster Risk Reduction and Management Council said at least 31 people were reported killed, adding that it was still validating 27 of the deaths.
 The government’s primary disaster-response agency said more than 370,000 people were affected by the typhoon.

 The disaster agency’s spokesman, Mark Cashean Timbal, told The Washington Post that casualty reports were still coming in from local units, “so the count may still change.”
 After the storm felled trees and power lines, communication to many areas was not established until Saturday.
-Other areas still remained out of reach.
+Other areas remained out of reach.

 Across the central and southern Philippines, video of the devastation emerged.
 On social media, Filipinos frantically called for rescue, donations and assistance in finding relatives.